munificent/finch/doc/markdown/expressions.markdown

       band { _band }
     )

-## Combining Expressions: Precedence and Associativity
+## Precedence and Associativity

 OK, so we've got the building blocks.
 Now let's talk about how they interact.
 The two keys parts are precedence and associativity.
-Precedence determines which expression binds "tighter" when different expression types are mixed together.
+Precedence determines which expressions bind "tighter" when different expression types are mixed together.
 From lowest (loosest) to highest, we have: binds, sequences, assignment, keyword messages, operators, then unary messages.
 For example, given an expression like this:

     :::finch
     a <- 8 + 2 neg mod: 4 - 2